visipedia/inat_comp/README_raw.md

 The 2017 dataset categories contained mostly species, but also had a few additional taxonomic ranks (e.g. genus, subspecies, and variety).
 The 2018 categories are all species.

 ### Taxonomy Information & Obfuscation
 The 2018 dataset contains kingdom, phylum, class, order, family, and genus taxonomic information for all species.
-However, we have obfuscated all taxonomic names to hinder participants from constructing web search terms to collect additional data.
+However, we have obfuscated all taxonomic names (including the species name) to hinder participants from performing web searchs to collect additional data.

 ### Data Overlap
 The 2018 dataset contains some species and images that are found in the 2017 dataset.
 However, we will not provide a mapping between the two datasets.